keithsharp/dev-tracker/README.md

 2. Consider adding abbreviation aliases for other nouns.
 3. Use `clap_complete` to generate shell completions, probably need `xtask`.
 4. Translation/internationalization of the CLI.
+5. Add the ability to override the description of an activity when stopping it.
-5. Polish:
+6. Polish:
-   1. Add help to Clap
+   1. Run `clippy`
    2. Documentation of `dev-tracker-core`.
    3. Tests for `dev-tracker-core`.